Proprioceptive foot and ankle rehabilitation

 Pre and Post Injury Proprioception

 If the foot and ankle are moving differently post-injury, we are now placing differing loads on other joint structures and tissues.
-Such a situation explains why people with unresolved ankle injuries frequently encounter other related injuries and are more susceptible to further ankle injuries.
+Such a situation explains why people with unresolved ankle injuries frequently encounter other related injuries and are more susceptible to further foot and ankle injuries.
 For example, the foot may plant on the floor when walking or running normally before the injury.
 However, after an ankle inversion injury, the foot may plant slightly more on the lateral or outer edge of the foot (over supinate).
 Such a change in how the foot plants on the ground underweight (load) increases the propensity for further ankle inversion injuries, with a cumulative effect each time damage occurs.
 One is likely to find that it is particularly easy to injure the ankle further, especially when moving over uneven ground, and if the foot is supinating more than normal.
 The injury risk profile increases further if one adds heavy loads to the equation, as the author knows having had at least two grade 2 injuries to the same ankle.

 Image demonstrating a foot over supinating while planting